hassifmohd/project-management/_posts/2019-07-01-master-project-management-avoid-the-10-most-common-mistakes-chapter1.md

 ## Step 8: Risk

 - Measure likelihood & seriousness
-- Example: Rain is very likely but not serious.
-Earthquake is very serious but not very likely
+- Example: Rain is very likely but not critical.
+Earthquake is critical but not very likely
 - Risk & mitigation of risk

 ## Step 9: Monitor timeline